Consensys/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 ### Tessera Resident Groups

-MPS uses the concept of [Tessera Resident Groups] (is the group concept going to be added to the Tessera docs???) to map tenants to private states.
+MPS uses the concept of Tessera Resident Groups to map tenants to private states.
 During Tessera startup, `residentGroups` are validated to check each tessera key is part of a single resident group.
 Any key not part of a configured group is added to the default "private" resident group.

 ``` json